DANI: You remember everything.

 Even stranger, what if someone happened to have a video camera at the party that night, and went around interviewing everyone, and came up to ask us inane questions as we met and stood and drank and smoked cigarettes in the wee hours of the morning on January 1, 1990?
 What would we have said?

 What did we say?
 What did we think?
-I know I was attracted to her, but then, I was attracted to a lot of people.
+I know I was attracted to her, immediately.
+But then, I was attracted to a lot of people.
 What else was I thinking?
 I am lost in that.
 I wish I knew.
 My girlfriend’s punk high school pal who lived in Manhattan.
 I was impressed and intimidated, but she was open to me and we talked and that’s how these things begin.

 You can also experience others’ memories, and that is where the trouble comes in.
 Yes, it would be fun to feel for all the world like you are back at the beach when it’s the middle of winter in Ohio.
 But of course, that’s not where the money is.